 &lt;p&gt; &lt;/p&gt;

-&lt;p&gt;I recommend THE BUSH TEA MURDER to readers of mysteries and suspense. &lt;/p&gt;
+&lt;p&gt;I recommend FEELS LIKE THE FIRST TIME to readers of womens fiction. &lt;/p&gt;

 &lt;p align="center"&gt;&lt;b&gt;by&lt;/b&gt;&lt;/p&gt;